 Among the biggest hurdles we face when arguing with others are the assumptions we make.
 It’s easy for us to see an objector as not just incorrect, but inferior, which can make conversation impossible.
 That’s why we should try to have compassion even for those with whom we deeply disagree, and focus our energy on the arguments rather than on the people making them.

-If we expect to change minds, we have to push ourselves to see the humanity in everyone—and yes, it has worked before.
+If we expect to change minds, we have to push ourselves to see the humanity in everyone.
+It has worked in even the unlikeliest of circumstances, so it can work for you too.
 When engaging with people, keep these things in mind:

 - Humans are complicated.
 Much of our public discourse depends on distilling people, ideas, and arguments into easily digestible soundbites and narratives.
 Don’t fall for that.
 For difficult conversations to work, we have to remember that everyone has many facets to their personality.
 The Golden Rule is instructive here.
 We’d certainly like it for people who disagreed with us to still see us as human, so we should do the same.

 - Favor compassion over condemnation.
 Remember, we didn’t always know what we know now.
 We aren’t all privy to the same information, and we don’t all share a single belief system, education, or lived experience.
+All of those factors affect how we see (or don't see) the world, so it's important to take them into account when engaging with others.
 We can all recall moments when someone offered us compassionate guidance rather than righteous condemnation, and can easily see how much more good that did for us and our growth.

 - It’s always easier to misunderstand an argument than to get it right.
 This is why it’s important to be able to “steel man” the other side's position.
-Before responding to arguments, try repeating them back to the other person in a way that they would agree with.
+To do this, try repeating the other person's argument back to them in a way that they would agree with.
 Doing that not only assures them that you get where they’re coming from, but also ensures that you aren’t wasting your time on a caricature of their point.